asht3/asht3.github.io/README.md

 More info on the Chip8 can be found in the README within the folder.

+If there are issues with the Mastermind program, move to the mastermind directory and run `./build_wasm.sh`.

 ## FEATURES
 - Resizable, draggable windows with z-index management
 - Pre-opened profile window on load